VirtoCommerce/vc-storefront/README.md

 You can find more about them [here](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?tabs=visual-studio)

 ### Configure themes
-Storefront  **appsettings.json** file contains **ContentConnectionString** setting with pointed to folder with actual themes and pages content
+Storefront  **appsettings.json** file contains **ContentConnectionString** setting with pointed to the folder with actual themes and pages content
 ```
 ...
 "ConnectionStrings": {